 Here are my picks for seven found footage movies worth another look:

 The first V/H/S divided audiences.
 It is, admittedly, kind of uneven.
-But the sequel is, thankfully, a better movie in almost every aspect.
+But this sequel is, thankfully, a better movie in almost every aspect.
 While the original had the intensity of “Amateur Night” this one ramps up the intensity of every segment.
 It’s a shame that certain fans haven’t given it the benefit of the doubt, because it does top the original.

 Adam Green’s Digging Up the Marrow doesn’t really count, as it’s more of a mockumentary, but the two formats are very often lumped together.
 Regardless, Green’s latest is often overlooked.
 It’s a strong film with some interesting surprises and they clearly had a lot of fun running with the joke and playing up the mythology, which is surprisingly imaginative.